mozilla/experimenter-docs/docs/feature-variables-and-me.md

 > ⛅️🔬🔭 Nomenclature
 >
 > Much of the literature around the methodology of experiments Nimbus implements has its roots in medical testing.
-The feature variables API do not require understanding of double blind experiments or data-science, but this document will occasionally use words like "treatment" or "exposure".
+The feature variables API does not require understanding of double blind experiments or data-science, but this document will occasionally use words like "treatment" or "exposure".

-## Introdution
+## Introduction

 The "Feature" in the "Feature Variables API" refers to features of the application.
 It's pretty abstract, and how the application is divided up into features is up to the product teams.
 Over time, a feature may be involved in many experiments.

-One easy way to start thinking about features, would be to identify user-visible surfaces of the app: the `new-tab` screen, the `app-menu`, the `context-menu`, the `onboarding`.

 However, there is one rule: